NaughtyFaun/NF_Photoshop_Plugin/README.md

 Most images that are added into original require a setup and is mostly identical for any such embedded image.
 This script will do the boilerplate heavy lifting.

+## nf_export_frames.js

+Shows dialog to select export folder, setup prefix and then export all the top groups of the file as separate png images, that have their names as prefixed group names.